zD0n/Project_Mobile_AnimalAppointment/database/readme.md

     List Doctor - Haven't Test
-    Register for Docter - In progress
+    Register for Docter - Trying but it keep failing

 # API Usage